thornoar/smoothmanifold/documentation/main.typ

   )
   ```<def-fitpath-array>
 ]

+This allows users to directly substitute any call to `draw` with a call to `fitpath` without changing the arguments.

 Here, `config` is the global configuration structure, see @sc-config.
 Furthermore, there are corresponding `fillfitpath` <def-fillfitpath> functions that serve the same purpose as `filldraw`.